Symbolic Artificial Intelligence, Semantic Web

 The Semantic Web project was formulated at the end of the 20th century and is based on the availability of inference engines and ontologies (rule-based systems representing domain knowledge) that were developed at the time as the “expert systems” in the 1970s and 1980s.
 However, at the time not all computers were interconnected and the problem of semantic interoperability was not as acute as it is today.
 Yes, the Semantic Web makes it possible to compute semantic relationships and make logical inferences, but only within an ontology.
 But there are thousands of different existing ontologies and translations between ontologies must be done “by hand.”

 The problem of semantic interoperability

-Semantic interoperability is about concepts, while software interoperability is about the compatibility of digital files.
-The problem of software interoperability can be considered solved by Web standards (in particular by the system of URLs, HTML, XML, and RDF), by APIs between applications, and by service architectures that feed several distinct applications.
+Semantic interoperability is about concepts, while format interoperability is about the compatibility of digital files.
+The problem of format interoperability can be considered solved by Web standards (in particular by the system of URLs, HTML, XML, and RDF), by APIs between applications, and by service architectures that feed several distinct applications.

 On the other hand, in 2021, the problem of semantic interoperability has not yet been solved.
 There are many causes for the opacity that burdens digital memory.
 Natural languages are multiple, informal, ambiguous, and changing.
 Cultures and disciplines divide reality in different ways.
 And the numerous metadata systems used to classify data – often inherited from the age of print – are incompatible.
 By metadata systems we mean: thesauri, documentary languages, ontologies, taxonomies, folksonomies, sets of tags or hashtags, keywords, column and row headings, etc.

 The solution of semantic Interoperability

-In IEML, semantic interoperability comes from the fact that everyone may share the same set of elements, whose meanings are fixed, and the same IEML grammar.
+In IEML, semantic interoperability comes from the fact that everyone may share the same set of words, whose meanings are fixed, and the same IEML grammar.
 IEML, being both a formal and a quasi-natural language, computes, generates, and recognizes automatically an infinity of concepts and their semantic relations.
-IEML is not a universal ontology (like Cyc, for example), it is a language with computable semantics that can express any kind of ontology or knowledge graph and can make them comparable and recombinable.
+IEML is not a universal ontology (like Cyc, for example), it is a language with computable semantics that can express any kind of ontology or knowledge graph and can make them comparable and combinable.